Demystifying JAM - PBA6

 - Polkadot currently allows you to do a limited thing in-core, and on-chain.
 What are they?

-- On-core: Small signature updates
+- On-chain: Small signature updates

 --